Coffee A-Z Glossary

 Irish Coffee

-Irish coffee is a coffee with a kick.
-Crafted with hot coffee, Irish whiskey, sugar and topped with cream, this warming beverage is favoured in the colder months.
-Want to know how to make one?
-Check out our Irish coffee recipe!
+A coffee with a kick.
+Crafted with hot coffee, Irish whiskey, sugar and topped with cream, this warming beverage is favoured in the cold temperatures.

 Java